verdexlab/verdex/README.md

 **Verdex** is a fast, collaborative, and open-source tool designed to **detect online service versions through feature-based analysis**, even when traditional versioning information is unavailable.
+Verdex also **determines the accurate vulnerabilities** associated with the detected versions.

 🔧 Instead of relying on exposed headers, Verdex quickly analyzes the features present on a service.
 For example, **if a feature was introduced in a specific version, Verdex uses this information to deduce the